2 November 2022

 Following informal negotiations between the Council, the Parliament and the European Commission, a draft overall compromise package has been agreed by the Council's Permanent Representative Committee.
 On 10 October 2022, ECON approved the provisional deal.
 The text of the draft Regulation will now be subject to a plenary vote of the Parliament, which is scheduled for later this month.
 Once the text has been translated into the official EU languages, it will be published in the Official Journal.

-On 25 October 2022, the FCA published a consultation paper (CP22/20) on sustainable disclosure requirements (SDR) and investment labels.
+On 25 October 2022, the FCA published a consultation paper (CP22/20) on sustainability disclosure requirements (SDR) and investment labels.

 The consultation paper takes into account the feedback the FCA received to its November 2021 discussion paper (see our December 2021 FSR update), the recommendations of the Disclosures and Labels Advisory Group and consumer behavioural research.